 I'm a big buff of decorative tiles, and on this recent tour I learnt that 70% of the tiles at Bukit Brown were made in Japan, 10% from the UK, 10% from Belgium and 10% 'other'.
 I just love thinking about the history behind the manufacturing, marketing and enjoyment of these tiles around the former British Straits.

 The connections that these tiles have to history and their owners interests me greatly.
 I can't wait to go and visit the cemetery again to say hello to my other relatives still resting peacefully there.
 I hope they know how much this cemetery means to me, and are pleased by the growing interest in this special 'museum' of Singapore.
 Many thanks to Jonathan Siew and resident tile expert Victor Lim for organising this tour.

-These tiles have been inspiration for my latest series Singapore Heritage Tile Art Collection
+Tiles have been inspiration for my latest artworks in the Singapore Heritage Tile Art Collection